 There are several reasons that lead to space being underused and not matched to uses looking for space.
-This includes the cost and hassle of temporarily filling space, challenges in finding and aggregating smaller tenants, the impact on valuations of leasing below market rate, and complexity in navigating regulations.
+This includes the cost and hassle of temporarily filling space, the challenge of finding a suitable creative space operator, the impact on valuations of leasing below market rate, and complexity in navigating regulations.
 This project seeks to find creative approaches to occupying vacant commercial spaces to bring spaces back to life and provide much needed workspace for our creative industries.